cogfin/jfconfig/README.md

 ## Inheritance

-A configuration file (YAML) can inherit from another configuration file.
-The resulting configuration will contain the config from both files with the inheriting file taking precedence where there is duplication
+A configuration (YAML) can inherit from another configuration.
+The configuration that is inherited can be overriden by the inheriting config

 A config can only inherit from a single other config, but that config can inherit from another and there is no fixed limit to the size of the inheritance tree

 Inherited config supports imports in the same way as the main config

-If the inheritance key (default "inherits") is found in the config then it must be followed by a location that can be resolved by the ConfigurationSourceProvider with which the config was loaded.
+When the inheritance key (default "inherits") is found in the config then it must be followed by a location that can be resolved by the ConfigurationSourceProvider with which the config was loaded.
 The key will be removed from the config and the inherited config will be loaded

 ##### example